energywebfoundation/iam-client-lib/docs/guides/claim.md

 The rejection message (of type IClaimRejection) is sent to the Cache Server.
 [The Cache Server handles the claim rejection](https://github.com/energywebfoundation/iam-cache-server/blob/07a0053cd10ad16739cc331f043b18cc5dfc0dc4/src/modules/claim/claim.controller.ts#L172) and notifies the requester that the claim has been rejected via [NATS](https://nats.io/about/).

 #### Delete Claim
-The deleteClaimRequest method is used for a requester to delete a claim request:
+The deleteClaimRequest method is used to delete a claim request:
 ```
    async deleteClaim({ id }: { id: string }) {
         await this._cacheClient.deleteClaim(id);